when do babies get easier, when does it get easier with a baby, when do newborns get easier

 When do newborns get easier?

-The first months with a newborn are not joyful.
+The first weeks with a newborn are extremely hard for the majority of mums.

 That’s a fact you simply need to accept.

-Trying to push it or change it overnight will only make things harder.
+Trying to push it or change it overnight will only make things more stressful.

 But little by little, you’ll get to know them and understand them.